 The Message Extension is an OPTIONAL structure that MAY be appended to any Batch Item.
 It is used to extend protocol messages for the purpose of adding vendor-specified extensions.
 The Message Extension is a structure that SHALL contain the Vendor Identification, Criticality Indicator, and Vendor Extension fields.
 The Vendor Identification SHALL be a text string that uniquely identifies the vendor, allowing a client to determine if it is able to parse and understand the extension.
 If a client or server receives a protocol message containing a message extension that it does not understand, then its actions depend on the Criticality Indicator.
 If the indicator is True (i.e., Critical), and the receiver does not understand the extension, then the receiver SHALL reject the entire message.
-If the indicator is False (i.e., Non-Critical), and the receiver does not understand the extension structure SHALL contain the extension structure SHALL contain the extension structure SHALL contain the extension.
+If the indicator is False (i.e., Non-Critical), and the receiver does not understand the extension structure SHALL contain were not present.
+The Vendor Extension structure SHALL contain vendor-specific extensions.